nas20013p/financial-services-complaint-analysis/README.md

 ### Five States Account for Over Half of Complaints
 Five states—**California (7,792 complaints), Texas (4,237), Florida (4,725), New York (5,290), and Illinois (2,699)**—account for **52%** of all complaints.

-While population density partially explains this concentration, the disproportionate volumes suggest **regional operational variations or market-specific service delivery gaps that present opportunities for targeted improvement**.
+While population density partially explains this concentration, the disproportionate volumes indicate **regional operational variations or market-specific service delivery gaps that present opportunities for targeted improvement**.

 ---